Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/Objects/Mover.md

 Mover			: ARRAY [1..GVL.NUM_MOVERS] OF Mover;
 ```

 Movers must also be added to the Mediator object.
-By default, this is handled already in the MAIN.Initialize ACTION.
+By default, this is handled automatically.

 ```javascript
 // Example implementation
 Mediator.AddMover( Mover[1] );
 ```

-!!! note

-    Prior to 1.4.0, it was necessary to cyclically call two methods: *Mover.Cyclic()* and *Mover.CyclicTrack()*.
-This process is now handled implicitly by the Mediator object, along with all other Objective cyclic calls.

 ## Methods